elsantonato/13-Project_2-Group_7/README.md

 ### Research Questions
 * What are the top grossing films per week?
 * What are the top 100 grossing films of all time?
-* What are the rankings of these 100 films on Metacritic.com, IMDB.com, and RottenTomatoes.com?
+* What are the ratings of these top 100 grossing films on Metacritic.com, IMDB.com, and RottenTomatoes.com?
-* How do the film rankings differ between websites?
 * What does the comparison between critic scores and user scores look like?

 ### Breakdown of Roles and Tasks